Hammarn/Populationsgenomik/README.md

 ```
 plink --bfile unk1 --recode --out unk1_ped
 ```
 #### Look at the info that plink prints to the screen.
-How many SNPs in the data?
+How many SNPs are there in the data?
 How many individuals?
 How much missing data?

 #### Look at first few lines of the newly generated .map (sample info) and .ped (marker and genotype info) files using the more command as demonstrated above